IngmarBitter/defenders/md/Salvation/Baptism.md

     - Acts 10:47-48 MEV

-**Lydia and Her Household (Acts 16:14-15):** Lydia, a seller of purple cloth in Philippi, heard Paul’s message, believed and was baptized along with her household.
+**Lydia and Her Household (Acts 16:14-15):** Lydia, a seller of purple cloth in Philippi, heard Paul's message, believed and was baptized along with her household.

 !!!
     14 ​A woman named Lydia, a seller of purple fabric of the city of Thyatira, who worshipped God, heard us.
 The Lord opened her heart to acknowledge what Paul said.
 15 ​When she and her household were baptized, she entreated us, saying, “If you have judged me to be faithful to the Lord, come to my house and remain there.”
 And she persuaded us.